nicodoggie/bastion-falls/site/content/locations/l-illes-apgarie.md

 ### Silver Kingdom Period

 The destruction of the Town of Hama in 910 AI was shrouded in mystery.
+One of the major theories of its destruction is an extreme seismic event that occurred at the time, causing the bedrock to fracture and fall into the sea.
+The creation of many islets to the east of Raibon Island, called [Hama's Tears](@/locations/hama-s-tears.md) led credence to this theory.

-It, however opened the region up to the influence of the kingdoms of the [Silver Kingdom Period](@/events/silver-kingdoms.md) of Apgar.
+Its destruction, however, and the loss of prominence of the [White Witches](@/organizations/hags-of-hama.md) that led it, opened the region up to the influence of the kingdoms of the
+[Silver Kingdom Period](@/events/silver-kingdoms.md) of Apgar.
 The kingdoms of Anasai, Estrega and Sanery, at some point, have all claimed the islands, with the islands being held by Estrega after the